MirrorsAndMisdirections/FastFlowTransform/docs/Cache_and_Parallelism.md

 1. The current **fingerprint** matches the on-disk cache value, **and**
 2. The **physical relation exists** on the target engine.

-If the relation was dropped externally, FlowForge will **rebuild** even if the fingerprint matches.
+If the relation was dropped externally, FastFlowTransform will **rebuild** even if the fingerprint matches.

 ---